-Researchers discovered that a smoking history, high blood pressure and heart disease - all of which are risk factors for narrowing of the arteries - significantly increased the likelihood of low back pain.
+Researchers discovered that smoking history, high blood pressure, and heart disease - all of which are risk factors for narrowing of the arteries - significantly increased the likelihood of low back pain.

 These same risk factors, along with high cholesterol levels, were also significantly associated with the development of lumbar spondylosis (degeneration).

 These findings support the theory that narrowing of the arteries may cause lower back pain and degenerative disorders of the intervertebral discs.
 Researchers have suggested that damage to the vascular structures (blood supply) of the discs and joints is the mechanism of injury in low back pain.

 Conclusions from Smoking and Low Back Pain Study